kafuji/Sakura_Poselib/README.md

     - Note: This is not suitable for animation purposes, such as setting keyframes.
     - Animation compatible pose features will be supported in feature releases.
   - Track bone name changes.
 When you rename bones in the armature, bone names in pose data will be also changed.
+  - Free from bone rotation modes.
+Pose data is stored as quaternion rotation and will be automatically converted into current bone's rotation mode when applying pose to armature.

 - Compatibility:
   - Old pose library: Import from old pose library / Export to old pose library (Supports up to Blender 3.4),